mi-pit/SSC_Transpiler/README.md

 Syntax is like regular C structs, except you can define methods (just like functions).
 Method call outside a superstruct-method definition depends on whether variable is a pointer or not (just like structs `.` for local, `->` for pointer).
-Self-reference in a method is `this`, followed by `->` to access a field or call a method
+Self-reference in a method is `this`, followed by `->` to access a field or call a method.

+SuperStructs may be defined `private`.
+In that case, its members may not be directly accessed (requires get/setters).

+Methods may be declared `private`, `static` or `pure`:

+- `private` methods are not visible outside the SuperStruct
+- `pure` methods don't modify the SS in any way
+- `static` functions behave like normal C functions
+  – they aren't called on an SS, rather as `Classname.methodname(‹args›)`

-Example code (other examples are in the SSC_code directory):
+#### Example code (other examples are in the SSC_code directory):

 ```SSC
 superstruct Adder {